Is CBD Oil Legal in Alabama?

 What are Alabama CBD Possession Limits?

 Alabama does not restrict the amount of CBD product an individual may possess.
-Consumers may purchase CBD oil or any other CBD products without prescription or limit, provided the product is derived from hemp and contains less than 0.3% THC.
+Consumers may purchase CBD oil or any other CBD products without prescription or limit, provided the product is derived from hemp and contains no more than 10 mg THC per serving.

 Can Doctors Prescribe CBD Oil in Alabama?